ENERZAi/NadyaDocs/OpusDocs/topics/Introduction.md

-# Introduction to Opus
+# Introduction to Nadya

-Opus is the language for writing HPC applications quick and easy, without knowing too much about hardware optimization techniques.
+Nadya is the language for writing high performance applications quick and easy, without knowing too much about hardware optimization techniques.

 Its was primarily designed to write ML layers in easy & extensible way.
 However,